310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% bubble Shinobu %}
 Nihihi, Mikejima-dono gives me ninja merchandise as a souvenir from his work overseas!

-I heard that lately, ninjas are getting attention overseas because of appearances in American comic books and stuff~♪
+I heard that lately, ninjas are getting attention overseas due to appearances in American comic books and stuff~♪

 Look, look!
 “Once upon a time, there was a group of ninjas who survived Nobunaga Oda’s oppression, and they travelled across continents, changing and evolving”—